Day 23: 25 Insights in 25 Days Holiday Marathon

 Rather than add to the scrolling list of color correction plug-ins in the Effects Browser, the Lumetri Color Panel organizes a dozen different effects into a single performance-enhancing toolset.
 The Lumetri Panel literally removes dozens of clicks per hour, simply by putting all these controls into a single interface.

-In this Insight, learn how the ‘Basic Corrections’ effect your images
+In this Insight, learn how the ‘Basic Corrections’ affect your images

 As you watch this Insight, pay attention to these details: